Building Connections is an Rx Foundation Priority

 The Rx Advocacy Partners Network meetings focus on peer-led learning and cultivating an environment of learning – rather than just telling – where participants are encouraged to ask questions without knowing all the answers.

 This network is the hub around which the Rx Foundation provides additional resources that go beyond grant dollars.
 This includes funding for training, coaching, and technical assistance with organizations like PowerLabs, Social Movement Technologies, and Families USA.
-It also includes support for communications capacity, such as working with Backbone Digital Leaders to create multimedia content for social media and other outreach.

 COVID-19 Vaccine Equity Convening